Production of very light elements and strontium in the early ejecta of neutron star mergers: Discussion

-Both in the case of BNS and BH-NS mergers, neutrinos, viscosity and magnetic processes can drive matter ejection from the remnant on the viscous timescale expanding at significantly smaller velocity than dynamical ejecta, $v_{\infty}\lesssim 0.1c$ \citep{metz09,per14,sie14,rad18b}.
-For the bulk of the ejecta, weak interaction increases $Y_e$ above 0.2, especially if a massive NS is present, preventing efficient \he~nucleosynthesis.
-Detailed simulations show also in these cases the possible presence of a high-$s$ tail in the ejecta distribution, especially close to the polar axis \citep{fer13,just15,fuj18,fuj20}.
+Dynamical and spiral-wave wind ejecta from BNS mergers are not the only environment where \h{} and \he{} can be synthesized in association with \rprocess~elements.
+In the case of BH-NS mergers, dynamical ejecta conditions are very similar to the ones observed in very unequal BNS mergers, with possibly larger average expansion velocities \citep[e.g.][]{just15,rob17,fer17,kyu18}.
+Thus, in this case we expect a significant \he{} production in association with heavy \rprocess~nucleosynthesis, as visible in some of the nucleosynthesis results of the above works.
+Since \h{} is significantly produced in the high speed tail of the dynamical ejecta and these ejecta are mainly produced in shock heated conditions, \h{} is expected to be even less abundant in BH-NS mergers.
+Both in the case of BNS and BH-NS mergers, neutrinos, viscosity and magnetic processes can drive matter ejection on the viscous timescale expanding at significantly smaller velocity than the dynamical ejecta, $v_{\infty}\lesssim 0.1c$ \citep[see e.g.][]{metz09,fer13,per14,Metzger:2014ila,sie14,Martin:2015hxa,just15,lip17b,Wu.etal:2016,rad18b,fuj18,fer19,Miller:2019dpt}.
+The possible presence of \he{} in these ejecta and their potential spectroscopical relevance was already anticipated by \cite{fer13}, based on analytical estimates \citep{hoff97}.
+Detailed numerical simulations \citep[see e.g.][]{fer13,just15,fuj18} show the possible presence of a significant high-entropy tail in the ejecta distribution, especially close to the polar axis, where the production of \he{} in $\alpha$-rich freeze-out conditions occurs.
 This tail is particular prominent in the case of GRMHD simulations \citep{fer19}.
 For BNS mergers, if the central massive NS survives on a timescale comparable to or larger than the viscous timescale, $\nu$-irradiation can increase $Y_e$ even above 0.45, producing efficiently \he{} in $\alpha$-rich freeze-out conditions.
-Thus, also these ejecta can host significant \he~production \citep{lip17b}.
-Thus we conclude that in the case of BNS and BH-NS mergers \h~and \he~ can be robustly synthesized, with the \he~production often associated with the production of heavy \rprocess~elements.
-However, these light elements probably never contribute to the kilonova spectrum formation unless strong non-LTE effects appear or a dramatic EOS softening (e.g. for a quark-phase transition at supra-nuclear density) boosts the presence of fast expanding, high-$s$ matter.
-Our results can be key to organize and prioritize future observational campaigns for the electromagnetic counterparts of GW events.
+Thus, also these ejecta can host significant \he{} production \citep{lip17b}.
+We stress, however, that these slower ejecta is expected to become transparent at later times, when the presence of heavy elements and stratified ejecta can substantially increase the spectrum complexity.